-Eyebrow Shaving: This method is more for convenience.
+This method is more for convenience.
 If you need a fast little shape up I would recommend using an eyebrow shaver on those pesky hairs growing back in.
 We recommend using this method mainly for once in a while use.
 Since the hairs are being cut and not pulled out from the root, the hair grows back much faster than all the other methods.
 Plus, this could cause dry skin, rashes, and cuts if you are not careful with using the razor.
-Plus, this method makes it easier to make mistakes with just the flick of your wrist.
+This method also makes it easier to make mistakes with just the flick of your wrist.
 However, it is a good tool to have in your arsenal for when you feel confident enough to use.

 First, comb your hairs directly up towards your hairline.
 Once you do this, cut the uneven hairs.
 Make sure not to trim too close to the top of your brows.
-I recommend keeping some length between your cut and the top of your brow.
+We recommend keeping some length between your cut and the top of your brow.
 Afterward, comb hair back in the normal direction and you are done.

 Most common products we know of are Mehron Modeling Wax and Crayolin Eyebrow Wax.
 These products are very similar in appearance and use.
 They both appear as white wax and when worked between the fingers, the wax becomes pliable, making it easy to smear on.
 Next, you use a Fixative or cosmetic Sealer on top which usually comes in a nail polish type bottle and is applied using a nail-polish type brush.
 Again, Mehron and Crayolin both have excellent products.
 Now is time to use your beard concealer.
 Apply foundation and then apply powder.
 Now the desired eyebrow shape needs to be sketched on using a good quality eyebrow pencil.